-Jennifer Torres is the Assistant Officer in Charge at the Philadelphia Quarantine Station, will be on hand to talk about a 21st. century quarantine station..
+Jennifer Torres is the Assistant Officer in Charge at the Philadelphia Quarantine Station, was on hand to talk about a 21st. century quarantine station..
 She brings 24 years of public health experience with 12 at CDC.
 Jennifer began working for the Division of Global Migration and Quarantine in March 2007, assigned to the Honolulu Quarantine Station as a Quarantine public Health Officer and later promoted to the Assistant Officer in Charge.
 In July 2009 she took that long trip with her family back across the water to work in Philadelphia.

 Time Travelers: 19th century dolls

 Duana Gummo and Sheila Walter presented a program on 19th century dolls.
 They are both members of the Union Patriotic League and preform living history demonstrations form various eras.

 Pennsylvania (GSP) was among the first in the United States to recognize

 the value of collecting and preserving the vital and personal records of